yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-arithmetic/moment-interval-overloads-of-plus-and-minus.md

 ## The semantics for the moment-interval overloads of "+" and "-" for pure months interval values

-Notice that, here to, it doesn't make sense to add a duration of one or several months to a _time_ value—even though the attempt doesn't cause an error and does produce a result.
+Notice that, here too, it doesn't make sense to add a duration of one or several months to a _time_ value—even though the attempt doesn't cause an error and does produce a result.
 This section shows only PL/pgSQL models for the _timestamptz_ and _timestamp_ overloads.

 Create this function: